Runeozzyman/PostOffice/README.md

 PostOffice is a desktop mail client made with Electron that lets users filter email into custom mailboxes called **mailslots**.
 It was developed with an AI-assisted workflow in Cursor.

+PostOffice was developed with the intention of giving users a more customizable interface to receive, organize, and send mail, all bundled into a convenient desktop app.
+Leveraging my experience in TypeScript, JavaScript, and React, I chose to use Electron for this project so I would be able to create a desktop application using my web development skills.

+PostOffice uses Google's OAuth 2.0 to sign-in and receive permissions to access the users Gmail account, and performs a full-sync; Storing all user emails in a local SQLite database for fast retrieval and to ignore repeating large and expensive batch requests.

+PostOffice is still under development, and will be released using Electron builder and maintained with Electron updater.

 ## Screenshots

 <p align="center">